Shahmaran: Other accounts

+Other uses

 Dutch singer of Iranian descent, Sevdaliza, included a song titled "Shahmaran" on her debut studio album ISON.

 Since c.
 2016, LGBTQ supporters in Turkey and locations in the Middle East have been using the image of Shahmaran as symbol of supporting LGBTQ issues.
 Shahmaran's image has also been used to symbolize the strength of Kurdish women by artists Zehra Doğan and Canan Senol.
 In 2020, the Mardin Metropolitan Municipality in Turkey hosted a public art exhibition, Shahmaran Mardin, featuring Shahmaran statues artist by Ayla Turan, that were decorated by local artists and businesses.

 The 2023 Netflix series Shahmaran is also built around the legend in a modern setting.

 Historical references

 The Shah Maran–Daulatabad basin is an ancient irrigation system from the Iron Age, found in the 1960s and 1970s near Tepe Yahya in southwestern Iran.

 In Adana in southern Turkey, the Yılankale (Snake Castle) is locally known as the home of Shahmaran.

-Shahmeran Hamam a historical hammam (Turkish bath) in Tarsus, Turkey, associated with Shahmaran.
+Shahmeran Hamam, a historical hammam (Turkish bath) in Tarsus, Turkey, is associated with Shahmaran.